 I’m a clean freak who is always looking for the next best thing in floor cleaning gadgets.
 I’ve tried a few products and I’m sure I will try more.
-The best of all worlds is a product that will both dry and wet mop your floors, no matter what type material your floor is.
+The best of all worlds is a product that will both dry and wet mop your floors, no matter what type of material your floor is.

 Starting Simple and Inexpensive

-Using the cleaning solution of your choice (which is not necessarily an option on all wet/dry floor cleaning systems), you control the amount of mist sprayed in front of the pad.
+Using the cleaning solution of your choice (not necessarily an option on all wet/dry floor cleaning systems), you control the amount of mist sprayed in front of the pad.
 The Pro-Mist is designed to be able to clean in tight spaces such as around a toilet or under chairs.
 Pro-Mist can be purchased at most big box department stores and Tru-Value Hardware.
 If you have wood floors, Pro-Mist gives you a way to control the amount of wetness more accurately to preserve your surface.

 Taking Wet/Dry Floor Cleaning Systems up a Notch